The Daily Princetonian: Organization

 The Prince is owned by The Daily Princetonian Publishing Co., which is controlled by a board of trustees of mostly former Princeton editors and staffers.
-The organization is a registered nonprofit, and the organization and newspaper are independent from the university.
+The organization is a registered nonprofit, and the organization and newspaper are independent of the university.

 The newspaper is produced and managed by a staff of around 200 undergraduate students and has an annual budget of more than $70,000.
 Its headquarters is located at 48 University Place on Princeton University's campus.
 The Prince has a daily print circulation of 2,000, and its website receives roughly 30,000 daily hits.

 The newspaper is managed by an editor-in-chief and a business manager, and its staff is grouped into various sections, like news, sports, opinions, and more.

 In 1974, the Prince elected its first woman business manager, Judy E. Piper; in 1978, it elected its first woman editor, Anne C. Mackay-Smith.
-The current editor-in-chief is Miriam Waldvogel, who was elected in December 2024.
+The current editor-in-chief is Jerry Zhu, who was elected in December 2025.

-The current masthead of the Daily Princetonian's 149th Board: